FlyingJester/TurboSphere/README.md

 This will install the plugins and engine to bin/Release.
 You will probably need to run `ldconfig` after this, since the TurboSphere core libraries are installed to sub-directory of the standard library location (to make it easier to wipe out TurboSphere if you don't want it around anymore).

 To use TurboSphere, just navigate to bin/Release and try `./turbosphere`.
-It ''should'' run the test script, which demonstrates some of its abilities.
+It _should_ run the test script, which demonstrates some of its abilities.
 If it crashes be sure to let us know!

 ####Things to Note